kianenigma/what-blockchain-actually/content/Content/What/Blockchain Networks.md

 - Any other checks specific to that blockchain.

 > [!tip] Misbehavior
 > It is worth adding that the consequence of an author producing an invalid block (among other misbehaviors) is also different depending on the [[Consensus Algorithm]].
-Some resort to actively slashing some funds from the block author, while others don't have an active means of slashing and assume the social effects of being publicly known to misbehave and other factors are severe enough to prevent such attacks [^1].
+Some resort to actively [[Slashing]] some funds from the block author, while others don't have an active means of slashing and assume the social effects of being publicly known to misbehave and other factors are severe enough to prevent such attacks [^1].

 > [!note] Validators
 > The combination of authors and checkers is often called the [[Validator]] group of the blockchain.
 Ultimately, the work done by this group of nodes is considered highly [[Trustless]].
 Moreover, the work done by this group is called [[Onchain and Offchain|onchain execution]], while anything else is called *offchain*.